Hideyuki Fujino: Career

-Fujino start his 2023 season with a win in D1GP Round Zero Exhibition Match at Fuji Speedway. he consistently scoring points in first half of the season before winning round 6 at Ebisu, his first win since 2018 season moving him up to first place in standings.
-However, after both Autopolis round he dropped to fourth in standings but still within close reach of the title and heading to another 5-way fight against Naoki Nakamura, Koudai Sobagiri, Seimi Tanaka and Koudai Sobagiri.
+Fujino started his 2023 season with a win in D1GP Round Zero Exhibition Match at Fuji Speedway. he consistently scoring points in first half of the season before winning round 6 at Ebisu, his first win since 2018 season moving him up to first place in standings.
+However, after both Autopolis rounds, he dropped to fourth in standings but still within close reach of the title and heading to another five-way fight against Naoki Nakamura, Koudai Sobagiri, Seimi Tanaka and Koudai Sobagiri.
 Fujino closes the gap to the championship lead after winning penultimate round after beating title rival and championship leader Naoki Nakamura, he would seal the Solo Run championship after qualified first.
-Fujino managed to seal his second Overall title after winning the Top 16 battle while Nakamura unable to pass to Top 16.
-His second title were won with similar results to his first title with 2 wins and Solo Run title and after a 5-way fight to the title.
+Fujino managed to seal his second Overall title after winning the Top 16 battle while Nakamura unable to pass to top-16.
+His second title were won with similar results to his first title with two wins and Solo Run title and after a five-way fight to the title.
+However his 2024 season was disappointing as he only scores 97 points and seventh in the overall ranking and fail to enter final once this season.

+For 2025, Fujino was now assisted by Gengo Kitazawa from DG-5 as his spotter who previously guided Yasuyuki Kazama and Youichi Imamura.
+He started the season with third place in round two and runner-up in round 4.
+He won the 5th round at Ebisu starting his charge for the overall championship.
+A series of high point scoring follows at Autopolis which put him second in overall championship coming to final two round at Odaiba.
+Fujino won the final round of the season and with 2 additional points from qualifying, he overhaul a 19 points deficit from Koudai Sobagiri to win his third D1GP title by just 1 point.